Thank you! Your message has been sent. We will contact you shortly.

 10. Maintain ongoing communication with the other party of the contract throughout performance.

-Use of these rules at the foundation of all contracting efforts helps us ensure our clients of a contract that reflects the relationship they are seeking.
-To learn more about Simas & Associates, Ltd. and our contract practice, please contact us today.
+Use of these rules at the foundation of all contracting efforts helps us ensure our clients of contracts that reflect the relationships they are seeking.
+To learn more about Simas & Associates, Ltd., and our contract practice, please contact us today.